ai-hounders/samba-emergency-response-agents/backend/resource_deployment.md

-Deploy 1 firefighting crew to East Fork Day Use Parking Trailhead and Coyote Flat Deploy 1 firefighting crew to Vault toilet and Canyon Road Deploy 1 firefighting crew to Shoemaker Canyon Road Trail Parking and Vault toilet Deploy 1 firefighting crew to
+Deploy 1 firefighting crew to East Fork Day Use Parking Trailhead and Coyote Flat Deploy 1 firefighting crew to Vault toilet and Canyon Road Deploy 1 firefighting crew to Shoemaker Canyon Road Trail Parking and Vault toilet Deploy 1 firefighting crew to Iron Mountain trails and Heaton Flats Trailhead Deploy 1 firefighting crew to East Fork Trail and Heaton Saddle Deploy 1 firefighting crew to Bathroom and Entering Sheep Mountain Wilderness